Ned Flanders: The Adventures of Ned Flanders

 The Adventures of Ned Flanders was a "series" of shorts starring Flanders, but only one episode, "Love that God", was produced.
 It appears at the end of the fourth season episode "The Front" because the episode was too short and the producers had already tried "every trick in the book" to lengthen it.
 Although the episode was scripted by Adam I. Lapidus, "Love That God" was written by Mike Reiss, Al Jean and Sam Simon.
 In the 34-second-long segment, which comes complete with its own theme song, Ned walks into Rod and Todd's room as they are praying and tells them it is time for church.
 He is upset when Todd replies that they are not going, until Todd reminds him it is Saturday, and Ned laughs at his mistake.

 Most fans were confused by the short, but Bill Oakley and several other writers loved it so much that they wanted to do more.
 Later, Oakley and Josh Weinstein decided to produce an entire episode that was nothing but loosely associated shorts, which became the season seven episode "22 Short Films About Springfield".
 The Flanders/Lovejoy segment of that episode was written by David X. Cohen.
 "22 Short Films about Springfield" in turn inspired the Futurama episode "Three Hundred Big Boys".

 Role in The Simpsons

 Ned is very honest and sincere in carrying out the Christian doctrines of charity, kindness, and compassion.
 He is frequently shown doing volunteer work, and is rigorously honest and upright, even going so far as to spend an entire day tracking down a Leftorium customer in order to give him the extra change that he had forgotten to hand over.

 In "Homer's Triple Bypass", he donates a kidney and a lung out of the goodness of his heart to whoever needs them first.
 He also is a good neighbor to the Simpsons, regularly offering his assistance.
 Ned's dogged friendship inspires the loyalty of others; when his Leftorium shop appeared on the verge of bankruptcy shortly after it opened, Homer arranged a bailout with the help of many people in Springfield.
 Despite a meek outward appearance, Ned hides an exceptionally well-toned physique.
-In the episode "Alone Again, Natura-Diddly", it is implied that Ned's penis goes down to just above his knee.